Supernova electron-neutrino interactions with xenon in the nEXO detector: Simulation and event reconstruction

 \subsection{Event formation}

 After reconstructing light and charge, these events were correlated with each other.
-The approach taken was to form a list of all possible charge clusters that reconstruct to valid positions within the TPC when assuming correlation with the prompt light signal, and to do the same for the delayed light signal (due to neutron capture) if present.
-A charge cluster which reconstructed a valid interaction position for only one of the light signals was assumed to be correctly associated and eliminated as a candidate charge event for the other light signal.
+The approach taken was to form a list of all possible charge clusters that reconstruct to valid positions within the TPC when assuming correlation with the prompt light signal and to do the same for the delayed light signal (due to neutron capture) if present.
+A charge cluster that reconstructed a valid interaction position for only one of the light signals was assumed to be correctly associated and eliminated as a candidate charge event for the other light signal.
 If degeneracies were still present, the largest charge signal was assumed to be correlated with the largest light signal, which has an impact on the reconstructed energy resolution.

-Using the location of the individual depositions within a charge cluster, and a map of the geometric dependence of nEXO's photon collection efficiencies, a weighted-average light collection efficiency was determined for each event proportional to the charge at each x- and y- channel intersection point.
-This efficiency is used to estimate the true number of photons produced by the scintillation signal, and thus the calibrated energy of the light signal.
+Using the location of the individual depositions within a charge cluster and a map of the geometric dependence of nEXO's photon collection efficiencies, a weighted-average light collection efficiency was determined for each event proportional to the charge at each x- and y-channel intersection point.
+This efficiency is used to estimate the true number of photons produced by the scintillation signal and thus the calibrated energy of the light signal.

-This example algorithm was found to reconstruct electron-neutrino interactions with 88.4\% efficiency.
-The remaining events were either missing a charge signal (no depositions within the drift region or above the charge-channel threshold) or a light signal (no depositions above scintillation-light threshold).
+This example algorithm was found to reconstruct electron-neutrino interactions generated with a pinched-thermal spectrum described above with 88.4\% efficiency.
+The remaining events were either missing a charge signal (no depositions within the drift region or above the charge-channel threshold) or a light signal (no depositions above scintillation light threshold).
 While our reconstruction algorithm is not able to obtain an energy estimate for this $\sim$11.6\% of events, it may still be possible to use them to further understand supernova electron-neutrino neutrino interactions.

+Using the reconstructed events, we can tag neutron captures by looking for the presence of multiple light signals separated in time by at least 300\,ns.
+Neutron captures were observed for $\sim$33.6\% of the true neutron-emitting events.
+The identification of neutron-emitting events could potentially be improved by developing an algorithm based on event topology or using machine learning.